 We’ve all got a lot of time on our hands at the moment, and most of us have a whole load of ingredients in the cupboard too.
 If you’re anything like my family, you’ll be drowning in vegetables, pasta and pulses, and looking for something interesting to do with it all.
-I’m sure you have a bit more time on your hands for cooking at the moment too, so here are a few recipes to make productive use of those many spare hours.
+Here are a few recipes to make productive use of those many spare hours.

 I’ve spent a lot of the time lately reading through my recipes & recipe books, in the hope of finding satisfying, hearty recipes which I can invest a bit of my bounteous time on.
 But they also have to be freezable, so that I have something in the house for a rainy day.